 I’ve kept a journal on and off since I was a kid.
 My journals are full of poetry, drawings, story ideas, and random thoughts.
 I’ve always wanted to keep a reading journal, but I usually inhale books, leaving little time between chapters to jot down my thoughts.
 I like to read at night, and by the time I’m done, I’m often tired and ready for sleep, which means I’m too exhausted to write in a reading journal.

-But lately I’ve been trying to capture my reading experiences by writing down notes about what I’ve read, and I find it incredibly helpful.
+But lately I’ve been trying to capture my reading experiences by taking notes about what I’ve read, and it’s been incredibly helpful.

 The Benefits of a Reading Journal